tmtsoftware/esw/docs/src/main/eswcomponents/sequencer/sequencer.md

 used to construct a Sequencer as an OMOA component.
 Please refer @ref:[Sequencer Component](../sequencecomponent/sequence-component.md) for details about Sequence Component.

-Sequencers all use the same component framework.
+All Sequencers use the same component framework.
 What makes a Sequencer unique is the Script it is loaded with.
 A Sequencer is a Sequence Component configured with a specific Script.
 The Script is written with a specific observing mode (or set of common observing modes) in mind.
 Which observing modes a Script can support is up to the developer, but the intention is that a Script can be developed independently of other Scripts to refine behavior specific to an observing mode, without affecting any other observing modes.